 But Sepsis had different plans and by the following Tuesday the nursing home had to admit her to hospital.

-We stayed in Sorrento and filled the days with extensive sight seeing and walking.
+We stayed in Sorrento and filled the days with extensive site seeing and walking.
 It helped.
 Chris did all the necessary and immediate things that needed to be done, and on our return we joined him and supported him to do everything else we had to do.

 Now, a few weeks later, we have had the funeral in Winchester and the remembrance service in Yorkshire.
 We have spent more time with family than we usually do.
 Caught up with people we haven’t seen for many years.
 This happens when people die.
 We have cried and we have laughed.
 Shared happy memories.
 Discovered interesting things when sorting through possessions including some amazing photos on old slides.

 These pictures were the turning point in their grief, for Phil and Chris.
 They reminisced over childhood memories.
 Saw their parents at happier times, as they remembered them, young and vital.
 The mom and dad they grew up with.
 Having spent months seeing their mom getting older and unrecognisable at times, had taken its toll on both of them.
 Discovering these photos and sharing them with people in Yorkshire who went to school with their parents evoked so many happy memories.
 Talking about the old days, the happy times, it healed them.